stake-dao/votemarket-proof-toolkit/README.md

 ## Usage

-The toolkit provides several ways to generate proofs and interact with Votemarket V2:
+The toolkit provides a way to generate proofs for interacting with Votemarket V2:

 ### Using the Makefile